Code-Institute-Submissions/ms2-ashtreeestates/README.md

 ## Further Testing

-- Throughout the development process, I used the Chrome Developer Tools, specifically for using the console.log function to test code and also for the various CSS designs, particularly around responsiveness.
+- Throughout the development process, I used the Chrome Developer Tools, specifically for using the console.log function to test
+JavaScript code and also for the various CSS designs, particularly around responsiveness.
 On especially narrow devices < 300px, some images were larger than the width, however I felt this had no effect on UX.
 - The website has been tested on various desktop browsers such as Google Chrome, Firefox, Safari and Edge, as mentioned above, I used the CSS tool Autoprefixer Online to help with this.